Benny-/DoubleDraw/README.md

 Perform `npm install` to install all Nodejs dependecies, this needs to be done once.
 Perform `npm start` to run the server.

-If you dont't run this app in cloud9, you will need to replace process.env.PORT in server.js by a port number.
-The second parameter (process.env.IP) can be removed.

 ## Roadmap

-- Chat
 - User management
 - Shared drawning
 - Upload picture